oleg-alexandrov/PolyView/Readme.md

 portability in mind and it should be possible to build it on any platform and compiler.

-To compile this package with ``conda``, fetch the source code, go to the "PolyView" directory, and run:

-    conda create --name polyview
-    conda activate polyview
-    conda install conda-build
-    conda build .

 To compile PolyView on Linux or OSX with a local compiler, run:

     qmake polyview.pro